 While not yet compulsory in all European countries, it is in some, including France and Germany, so leaving your headlight on all the time is a good way to help avoid attracting the attention of local plod.

-From July 2012 it will be compulsory to carry a breathalyser kit in France.
+From July 2012 it has been compulsory to carry a breathalyser kit in France.
 This applies to motorcycles as well as cars.
 However, while compulsary to carry one, there is no penalty for not carrying one!!!
-(Only i France!!!)
+(Only in France!!!)

 Radar/laser detectors are illegal in many European countries.